 Lucky Strike Entertainment debuted its latest creation, Lucky Strike Social at Wrigleyville, with sweet views of Wrigley Field.
 This 30,000-square-foot social space brings together chef-driven food and craft beverages with eight Lucky Strike Lanes, over 100 electronic gaming systems including the exclusive Daytona Championship USA Motion SDLX, a first in the world of its kind, ping pong and pool tables, air hockey, board games, a very addictive basketball Connect Four and more.
 Tip: If you have a chance to visit during the day when school is in session, you have very little competition to play the games.

 1027 W. Addison St., Lakeview

 For date night you’ll want to run far away from this spot, but it’s one of those joints that every kid needs to experience . . . if even just once.
 The behemoth frog on the outside of the building is unmissable and inside is larger than life too.
 There is no stone left unturned when it comes to catering to kids.
 An expansive kid menu, various mascots and even an exploding volcano dessert that even you will secretly love.
-This spot is a mega-tourist destination so try popping by on a weeknight to avoid massive crowds or head out to the slightly less intense suburban locations in Gurnee or Schaumburg.
+This spot is a mega-tourist destination so try popping by on a weeknight to avoid massive crowds or head out to the slightly less intense suburban location in Gurnee.

 The sweetest of the sweet-tooths will be satisfied when meal time leads you to Sugar Factory.
 With nearly a 40-page menu, there’s no need for a separate kid’s menu, but several food options can be prepared in smaller portions if you ask.
 Kids will think they're on a trip to heaven with drinks served in goblets — with and without alcohol for the parents — candy galore, milkshakes, ice cream, chocolate fondue and, oh yes, the insane milkshake that includes a chocolate covered glass and anything from a burger to a Twinkie on top.